Bambo-Rambo/RNG-Guides/DexNavRNG.md

-Despite the increased difficulty, the main advantage of DexNav RNG over Normal wild RNG (apart from the countless [extra benefits](https://bulbapedia.bulbagarden.net/wiki/DexNav#Special_qualities) and DexNav exclusive Pokemon) is that, similarly to PokeRadar in XY, we can generate guaranteed **shiny patches**.
+Despite the increased difficulty, the main advantage of DexNav RNG over Normal wild RNG (apart from the countless [extra benefits](https://bulbapedia.bulbagarden.net/wiki/DexNav#Special_qualities) and DexNav exclusive Pokemon) is that, similarly to Pokeradar in XY, we can generate guaranteed **shiny patches**.

-This means that IVs and shininess use a different prng state for generation, speeding up the process of find high IV shinies a lot!
+This means that IVs and shininess use separate prng states for determination, speeding up the process of finding high IV shinies a lot!

-Even better, unlike Pokeradar, building a chain is not required (although it helps) for shiny patches so users may rng for them instantly upon booting the game.
+Even better, unlike Pokeradar, building a chain is not required (although it helps) for manipulating a shiny patch, so users may RNG for one immediately upon booting the game.
-Here are some [more differences](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/ExtraInfo.md#differences-between-dexnav-and-pokeradar) between PokeRadar and DexNav to get the main idea.
+Here are some [more differences](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/ExtraInfo.md#differences-between-dexnav-and-pokeradar) between Pokeradar and DexNav to get the main idea.

 Now most people including shiny hunters use the "Search function" in the touch screen to guarantee the desired species and avoid getting the wrong shiny.

-Regarding RNG abuse though, this method is not consistent because it results in unstable delays and more important, is affected by the random NPCs movements that advance the prng state unpredictably.
+Regarding RNG abuse though, this method is not always consistent because random NPC movements advance the TinyMT state unpredictably.

-Instead, we are going to abuse this 50% chance of "randomly" triggering a hidden Pokemon by moving (walking/turning) close to the wild area.
+In this guide, we are going to abuse this 50% chance of "randomly" triggering a hidden Pokemon by moving (walking/turning) closely to the wild area.
 The idea is to make **19 turns (or steps)**, do the necessary advances and finally **rotate** the character at the right time and succeed.
 As said earlier, fishing exclusive Pokemon **do not** spawn with this method.